ATNF/askapsoft/Code/Base/py-iceutils/current/doc/usage.rst

 --------

 By default `ice-session.py` will only start the registry.
-To add other applications create a text file containing one application andf its arguments per line.
+To add other applications create a text file containing one application and its arguments per line.

 .. code-block:: sh